aspose-total/Aspose.Total-Products/total/en/java/conversion/ods-to-word/_index.md

                           <span itemprop="name"><b>How long does it take to convert ODS?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">The speed of this online converter is largely determined by the size of the ODS file being converted.
-Smaller ODS files can be converted to WORD within just a few seconds.
+Smaller ODS files can be converted to Word within just a few seconds.
 Additionally, if you have incorporated the conversion code within a Java application, the efficiency of the application will also influence the conversion process.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">
                       <div>
-                          <span itemprop="name"><b>Is it safe to convert ODS to WORD using free Aspose.Total converter?</b></span>
+                          <span itemprop="name"><b>Is it safe to convert ODS to Word using free Aspose.Total converter?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">Of course!
-After the conversion process is complete, a download link for the WORD file will be made available immediately.
+After the conversion process is complete, a download link for the Word file will be made available immediately.
 Uploaded files are deleted automatically after 24 hours, and the download links will no longer be active beyond that time frame.
 You can be assured that your files are safe, and file conversion, including ODS, is completely secure.
 The free app has been integrated primarily for testing purposes, allowing you to verify the results before integrating the code into your project.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">